UBC-MOAD/docs/compute-canada.rst

        /home/dlatorne/projects/def-allen/

-   except with your Compute Canada userid instead of Doug's.
+   except with your Alliance userid instead of Doug's.

 #.
-Set the permissions in your :file:`$PROJECT/$USER/` directory so that other members of the :kbd:`def-allen` group have access,
+Set the permissions in your :file:`$PROJECT/$USER/` directory so that other members of the
-   and permissions from the top-level directory are inherited downward in the tree:
+   ``def-allen`` group have access, and permissions from the top-level directory are inherited downward in the tree:

    .. code-block:: bash